At a gathering of about 40 people on World Mental Health Day, a lone guitarist plucked his strings.

 Those with mental health issues can be victims of chemical changes in the brain which make it difficult to see the bright side of life and sometimes result in suicide.

-It is a daily struggle to survive.
+It can become a daily struggle to survive.

 Nevertheless, Norm's last word in song, as the gathering dispersed, was heartfelt and uplifting.